jlpteaching/ECS154B/written/week2.md

 10. Using the following RISC-V assembly, translate the following instructions to machine code.
 The register numbers have been provided in a comment.
   * `auipc a0, 0 # (reg[10] = 0 + pc (4))`
   * `add t0, t0, t1 # reg[5] = reg[5] + reg[6]`
-11. Using the following machine code provided in hex, translate the machine code to RISC-V assembly.
+11. Using the following machine code provided in hex, translate the following machine code to RISC-V assembly mnemonics.
 You can specify just the register numbers instead of using the standardized names.
   * `0x00858593`
   * `0x00e51513`
 12. List the five steps to execute an instruction, and what each step does.
 At what point is the current PC value updated with the address of the next instruction?